Here’s the not-so-sweet truth. We are killings ourselves by consuming truckloads of hidden sugar.

 Getting less sleep drives sugar and carb cravings by affecting your appetite hormones.
 In human studies, depriving college students of just two hours of the recommended eight hours of sleep led to a rise in hunger hormones, a decrease in appetite-suppressing hormones and big cravings for sugar and refined carbs.
 You want more energy if you don’t sleep, so you go toward quickly absorbed sugars.
 Sleep is the best way to fight against the drive to overeat.
 You literally can sleep your cravings and your weight away.

 All of these ideas and a goof-proof, step-by-step plan of how to make them work for you are in my new book.
-If you’re inspired to end your food addiction and your sugar and carb cravings, and renew and reboot your health, please join us on The 10-Day Detox Diet Challenge.

 “If all Americans could to this!
 Our country would be happier, friendlier most importantly, healthier and gosh darn it…we could have world peace!
 Amen Dr. Mark Hyman!
 It’s a process that needs constant attention.
 Once your body reaps the rewards & you know you’re worth it- it makes TOTAL SENSE.
 Thank you!” ~ Marie N.